rust-lang/rust/text/0000-inline-semantic.md

 * Is `#[implicit_caller_location]` an accurate description?
 * Should we move `std::panic::Location` into `core`, or just use a 3-tuple to represent the location?
 Note that the former is advocated in [RFC 2070].
-* Should caller location propagation be implicit (currently) or explicit?
+* Should the caller location propagation be implicit (currently) or explicit?

 ### Using an ABI instead of an attribute